sai-aneesh/3D-Scene-Reconstruction/README.md

 This repository contains the academic project exploring computer graphics for 3D rendering with Neural Radiance Fields (NeRF) and Structure from Motion (SfM) techniques.
-The project was conducted as part of the RBE-549 course during the spring semester of 2023.
-The official university course project page can be found [here](https://rbe549.github.io/spring2023/proj/p2/).

 ## Table of Contents